alkampfergit/personal-blog/codewrecks/content/post/old/2009/03/jquery-your-first-plugin.md

 <!-- Code inserted with Steve Dunn's Windows Live Writer Code Formatter Plugin.  http://dunnhq.com -->

-As you can see I simply select all div with an id that begins with â€œphotoâ€, then I call log and since this is a plugin that does not modify the wrapped-set I can continue to use the wrapped-set as if the log call was not present, in this example Iâ€™m using some drag and drop.
+As you can see I simply select all div with an id that begins with â€œphotoâ€, then I call log and since this is a plugin that does not modify the wrapped-set I can continue to use the wrapped-set as if the log call was not present, in this example I'm using some drag and drop.
 Here is what I see in the firebug console.

 [![image](https://www.codewrecks.com/blog/wp-content/uploads/2009/03/image-thumb7.png "image")](https://www.codewrecks.com/blog/wp-content/uploads/2009/03/image7.png)